Public transportation: What you need to know

 - denial of service to individuals who are physically disabled as a result of obesity

-- denial of service based on sexual orientation, race, ancestry, or any other protected ground, except age
+- denial of service based on gender, gender identity, gender expression, sexual orientation, race, ancestry, or any other protected ground, except age

 - request for payment in advance on the basis of a customer's race, ancestry or colour